CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 7.4.md

     - If you have a .txt file that includes a list of messages to detect, select **Upload a file containing messages to test** option, and then select **Upload file** to upload your text file.

 1. Select **Test** to see a list of test results.

+## Conclusion

+In conclusion, the incorporation of **Communication Compliance** within **Microsoft Copilot for Microsoft 365** enhances the platform's capabilities to address communication-related risks effectively.
+The robust features of Communication Compliance empower organizations to detect, capture, and act on potentially inappropriate messages, minimizing communication risks within the organization.

+By leveraging pre-defined and custom policies, **Communication Compliance** provides a comprehensive solution for checking both internal and external communications across various channels, including **Microsoft Copilot for Microsoft 365**.
+This functionality ensures that designated reviewers can examine communications for policy matches, facilitating a proactive approach to compliance and risk management.
+By embracing **Communication Compliance in Microsoft 365 Copilot**, organizations can fortify their communication channels against potential risks, uphold corporate standards, and proactively address compliance challenges.
+This integration contributes to a secure digital environment where communication is not only efficient but also aligned with organizational policies and regulatory requirements.